cmu-mfi/mfi_ddb_library/schema/README.md

 MFI DDB Schema V1.0 is a schema for the data that is streamed to the Digital Data Backbone (DDB) for the MFI project.
 The schema is designed to be flexible and extensible to accommodate different types of data.\

-The messages are sent and received using a pub-sub MQTT broker.
-The schema specifies which topics to use for different types of data.
-The schema also specifies the structure of the payload for each type of data.
+The messages are published to an MQTT broker, which uses the publish-subscribe model to route them to the appropriate subscribers.
+The schema defines the topics used for different types of data and specifies the structure of the payload for each data type.

 ## Topic Structure